 Corporate governance principles

-The Raiffeisen Group's most important corporate governance rules are established in binding documents such as the Articles of Association, the Terms and Conditions of Business, the organisational regulations, and a series of other instructions and directives.
-All the statutes and documents relevant to the business (such as the Articles of Association, regulations, instructions, product catalogues, forms and descriptions of processes) are contained in an electronic system of rules.
-The binding nature of the regulations and regulatory documentation is clearly defined.
-New issues, processes, products and amendments to existing ones can be handled centrally and made available directly to all staff thanks to this electronic aid.
+The Raiffeisen Group’s most important corporate governance provisions are established in the Articles of Association, the organisational regulations, the Terms and Conditions of Business, and a series of other instructions and directives.
+All the statutes and documents relevant to the business (such as the Articles of Association, regulations, instructions, product catalogues, forms and descriptions of processes) are outlined in an electronic system of rules.
+The binding nature of the regulations and the regulatory documentation obligations are clearly defined.
+New issues, processes, products and amendments to existing ones can be handled centrally and made available to provide extensive information directly to all staff thanks to the electronic system of rules.